hashicorp/consul/test/load/terraform/README.md

 ## This is found from building the image in packer/consul-ami
 consul_ami_id        = "ami-016d80ff5472346f0"
 ```

+If `consul_version` or `consul_download_url` is not set within the Terraform variables it will default to utilziing Consul 1.9.0

 4. AWS Variables are set off of environment variables.
 Make sure to export nessecary variables [shown here](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#environment-variables).
 5. Run `terraform plan -var-file=vars.tfvars`, and then `terraform apply -var-file=vars.tfvars` when ready.
 6. Upon completion k6 should run and push metrics to desired Datadog dashboard.